The official bio I send to reporters journalists ink slingers

 When I was 24

+2012.
 Lichgates (Grimoire Saga #1) hit the #6 spot on Amazon’s Top 100.
 I was in talks for optioning the film rights.
-Even though it fell apart, I was still excited.
+Even though the movie talks didn't work out, I was still excited.
 Maybe I could make this writing career thing work after all.

 24